-You need a bright light that can change its color temperature from warm to cold light that is HomeKit compatible.
+This article helps you to build your own wake-up light setup with smart lights.
+You need a bright light that can preferably change its color temperature from warm to cold light.
+This light has to be HomeKit compatible, so you can control it easily with your iPhone, Siri and Wake Up Light.
 It could be a standing lamp on your night table, a light strip that is attached to your bed, a lamp hanging from the ceiling or some other solution.

 Make sure that the light is bright enough (see science), therefor I recommend to set it up as direct light.
 If your sleeping room is bright (many white-ish walls/ceilings), indirect light might also be bright enough (read about measuring your lights brightness below).

 Choose Lights and Lamps

 I bought an Eve Light Strip (2 m) on Amazon* and placed it directly next to my bed.
 The light strip is very bright (1800 lumens) and has support for colors.
 This makes it the perfect companion for Wake Up Light.

 Alternatively you can use an Eve Flare* and place it on your night stand.
 This light is a spherical light that is compatible with HomeKit and can even be carried around.

 The Philips Hue Starter Set with Bridge* is another alternative.
 Philips provides a lot of smart lights that are compatible with HomeKit, but you need the Philips Bridge for these lights.
 They have a lot of different lights on sale, the quality is great but they are not the cheapest ones on the market.

 In general when buying lights and accessories: look for the Works with Apple HomeKit badge to make sure they work with HomeKit and Siri.
 The smart lights listed here are compatible with Apple HomeKit and bright enough, when positioned correctly.